Hardware Recommendations for DaVinci Resolve

 DaVinci Resolve works great with NVIDIA professional graphics cards – formerly branded as “Quadro” – but for most users a GeForce card is the better option.
 Not only are GeForce cards much more affordable, they are able to match or beat the performance of the pro-grade cards.
 The main benefit to using a professional card in Resolve is that you can get much higher VRAM capacities, though, which can be essential for those working with >8K media.

-Can you mix GeForce and Quadro cards?
+Can you mix GeForce and Quadro cards for DaVinci Resolve?

 Technically, yes.
 But, while Resolve itself should work just fine as long as you have it configured correctly, many other applications (especially ones from Adobe like Photoshop) tend to get confused and can give errors with mixed GPU configurations.
 Because of this and general driver conflicts that can occur, we recommend against doing so if possible.